keithehenry/keithehenry.github.io/index.md

 ---
 layout: home
+title: Some Alternative Title
 ---
-So what happens with this?
+## Recommended Heading
+So here we are with just another free website.
+This info taken from https://github.com/jekyll/minima#home-layout.